Catholic Schoolhouse Tour 2: Week 18

 History

 • The Code of Justinian established a set of rules for everyone to follow, creating uniformity.
 Do a little review this week after discussing the Code of Justinian.
-What other rules/codes have your students learned about so for in history?
-(10 commandments, Code of Hammurabi) What purpose were those codes created for, and why was the Justinian Code created?
+What other rules/codes have your students learned about so far in history?
+(10 Commandments, Code of Hammurabi) What purpose were those codes created for, and why was the Justinian Code created?
 Here are some activities.

-• Check out this video about the the Byzantine Empire and Hagia Sophia – it changed the future of architecture.
-It’s about 8min long and gives a brief history of the Byzantine Empire and shows several views of the exterior and interior of the church.
+• Check out this video about the Byzantine Empire and Hagia Sophia – it changed the future of architecture.
+It’s about 8 minutes long and gives a brief history of the Byzantine Empire and shows several views of the exterior and interior of the church.

 • The Byzantine architecture included a large dome, usually central to the church.
 Often the dome would have windows at the base, also known as clerestory (using windows at a high level to allow light in).
 Use the printable below to create your own Byzantine Dome with arched windows.